cosmos/sdk-tutorials/academy/4-my-own-chain/migration.md

     Where:

-    * `playerAddress` indicates the player, so to say gives information regarding `PlayerInfo.index`.
+    * `playerAddress` indicates the player, and gives information regarding `PlayerInfo.index`.
     * `wonCount` determines the ranking on the leaderboard - the higher the count, the closer to the `0` index in the array.
-Of course, it should exactly match the value found in the corresponding player stats.
-This duplication of data is a lesser evil because, if `wonCount` was missing, you would have to access the player stats to sort the leaderboard.
+      This should exactly match the value found in the corresponding player stats.
+This duplication of data is a lesser evil, because if `wonCount` was missing you would have to access the player stats to sort the leaderboard.
     * `dateAdded` indicates when the player's `wonCount` was last updated and determines the ranking when there is a tie in `wonCount` - the more recent, the closer to the `0` slot in the array.

-3. A structure for **the leaderboard**: there is a single stored leaderboard for the whole application.
+3. Add a structure for **the leaderboard**: there is a single stored leaderboard for the whole application.
 Let Ignite CLI help you implement a structure:

     ```sh
     $ ignite scaffold single leaderboard winners --module checkers --no-message
     ```

-    Which creates a Protobuf file that you update with your preferred type and its `import`.
-Also, remove the `creator`:
+    This creates a Protobuf file that you update with your preferred type and its `import`.
+Again, remove the `creator`:

     ```protobuf [https://github.com/cosmos/b9-checkers-academy-draft/blob/ed8c76836d797af891414391f21d2f5b5f1eb6fa/proto/checkers/leaderboard.proto#L9-L11]
     import "checkers/winning_player.proto";